4d/docs/docs/Concepts/variables.md

 4D tries to deduce the most general type.
 For instance, it uses the Real type rather than the Integer type when a variable is initialized with an integer value (e.g., `var $a:=10 //Real type is inferred`).
 In such cases, or when initializing a variable with a complex type such as class instantiation, it is recommended to pass the type explicitly.

 In most cases, all variable types are automatically determined.
-The exception is when you assign a value to a global variable or an inter-process variable, which then triggers a warning message.
+The exception is when you assign a value to a process or interprocess variable, which then triggers a warning message.

 :::note